 The Office for Sustainability partners with Schools and departments across the University to set and achieve goals for a more sustainable campus, and provides tools and resources that help fuel discovery, research, and action.

-Harvard’s Sustainability Plan, adopted in 2014, aligns Harvard’s decentralized campus around a holistic vision of enhancing well-being and sets clear University-wide goals and priorities in the areas of emissions and energy, campus operations, nature and ecosystems, health and well-being, and culture and learning.
+Harvard’s Sustainability Plan, aligns Harvard’s decentralized campus around a holistic vision of enhancing well-being and sets clear University-wide goals and priorities in the areas of emissions and energy, campus operations, nature and ecosystems, health and well-being, and culture and learning.

-In 2018, President Faust announced our most ambitious commitment to date – climate action goals to be fossil fuel-free by 2050 and fossil fuel-neutral by 2026.
+In 2018, Harvard announced our most ambitious commitment to date – climate action goals to be fossil fuel-free by 2050 and fossil fuel-neutral by 2026.
 These goals build on our past progress of reducing net greenhouse gas emissions 30% from 2006–2016.
-Tackling climate change on campus has resulted in an unprecedented level of “One Harvard” collaboration, bringing together students, faculty, and staff, and allowing for significant progress against our goals:
+Tackling climate change on campus has resulted in an unprecedented level of collaboration, bringing together students, faculty, and staff, and allowing for significant progress against our goals:

 - View Harvard’s online Sustainability Report for the latest update on our progress